What are the basic beliefs of Jehovah's Witnesses? Here is a simple but comprehensive guide.

 On the other hand, a Jehovah Witness will not seriously consider the beliefs of outsiders as truthful because a Jehovah Witness believes everyone outside their organization is 'out of the truth'.
 Critics say this is a form of mind control

 The Watchtower says they are a 'theocratic' organization.
-This means it is run by Jehovah God through His representatives, - the leaders of the WT.
+This means it is run by Jehovah God through His representatives, - the leaders of JW.ORG.

 Theocratic Warfare is a code word for withholding incriminating information from enemies outside the organization and those not entitled to know.
 They say that Bible characters and even Jesus withheld truthful information to protect God's interests.
 They believe that theocratic warfare is appropriate in certain situations.
 Here are some theocratic war quotes.

 A Jehovah Witness does not believe in a Trinity.
 They believe that Jehovah is God, the Father of Jesus.
 The Son of God, Jesus Christ, is not God.
 And the holy spirit is God's active force.